How To Deal With COVID-Related Hair Loss?

 Take care of your hair

 To avoid excessive shedding, you must be gentle at this period when your hair is at its weakest.
 Massage your scalp in a moderate circular manner while washing your hair.
 To avoid knots, wash your hair in a downward manner rather than piling it up.
 Trimming your hair’s dry ends might help you avoid tangles and tugging when brushing.
 Sulfates, parabens, alcohols, and artificial fragrances, heat styling, and chemical hair treatments such as perming and rebonding should also be avoided.

 General health examination.

-Your hair loss might be caused by a variety of factors in addition to post COVID-19 telogen effluvium.
+Your hair loss might be caused by various factors in addition to post-COVID-19 telogen effluvium.
 Stress, poor diet, weight loss, hormone changes, and other co-existing health conditions are among the causes.
-Hair loss can be exacerbated by health conditions such as a poor thyroid function or a vitamin D3 or B12 deficiency.
+Hair loss can be exacerbated by health conditions such as poor thyroid function or a vitamin D3 or B12 deficiency.
 To make your hair restoration journey smoother, get medical counsel from a dermatologist or hair expert.